Nova Scotian facing murder charge tried to bribe his way out of Venezuela jail: documents

 Venezuela's top cop showed off the trophy catch on social media: Skinner, heavily tattooed and muscular, hands behind his back and covered in sand.

 Bribing prison guards

-Skinner was on Interpol's most-wanted list — considered an armed, dangerous and violent drug user.
+Skinner was on Interpol's most-wanted list and was considered "armed, dangerous and violent."
 His occupation was listed as owner of a tanning centre.